adacersos/INFO-535/README.md

 - The scatterplot demonstrates the model's tendency to overproject low-star restaurants and underproject high-star restaurants.
 - The model consistently predicts values in the 3-4 range, indicating a safe approach but still offering a reasonable estimate.

-# Project 1: Movie Review Sentiment Analysis
+# Movie Review Sentiment Analysis

 ## Overview